oalfonso-o/balaland/README.md

 This is a 2D shooter game to test PyGame lib.
 The goal is to create the same experience as a 1st person shooter with the same vision range and mechanic effect but being a 2D shooter, this means that the crosshair is going to be fixed and the camera is the one that is going to rotate and you can't see behind the walls.

-The camera rotation is something that you won't see in many games because the effect it produces is not very pleasent, is a bit dizzy, but it's interesting to test it.
+The camera rotation is something that you won't see in many games because the effect it produces is not very pleasant, is a bit dizzy, but it's interesting to test it.

 The shadowcasting to prevent the user seeing behind walls is not implemented yet, is work in progress.